ibm-ecm/ibm-content-navigator-samples/Containers/Reference.rst

        :header: "Parameter", "Description", "Example", "Required"

         enable_fips,Enable/disable FIPS mode for the deployment.,False,No
         external_tls_certificate_secret,"Shared custom TLS secret which will be used to sign all external routes if defined.
 If this is not defined, all external routes will be signed with root_ca_secret",,No image_pull_secrets,List of shared image pull secrets.,ibm-entitlement-key,No
         root_ca_secret,"If you provide your own root certificate, enter the value.",icn-root-ca,No sc_deployment_context,Do not change this default setting.,FNCM,Yes
         sc_deployment_platform,Enter your certified Kubernetes platform type,OCP,Yes
-        ,,"Use ""OCP"" for Red Hat OpenShift Container Platform", ,,"Use ""ROKS"" if the platform is Red Hat OpenShift on IBM Cloud®.", ,,"Use "" other"" for to deploy on non-OCP Kubernetes based platforms.", ,,,
+        ,,"Use ""OCP"" for Red Hat OpenShift Container Platform", ,,"Use ""ROKS"" if the platform is Red Hat OpenShift on IBM Cloud®.", ,,"Use ""other"" for to deploy on non-OCP Kubernetes based platforms.", ,,,
         sc_deployment_profile_size,"For a production deployment type, the default is small.
 You can change the profile to medium or large, as required.
 For more information, see Identifying the infrastructure requirements.",small,No sc_deployment_type,Do not change this default setting.,production,Yes
         sc_ecm_ltpa_secret_name,"If creating using a custom ltpa-secret name, specify the name here.
 The value is required for deploying geographically dispersed FNCM clusters.",{{ meta.name }}-ecm-ltpa,No sc_egress_configuration,To enable or disable egress access to external systems.
 The default is to restrict access to external systems.,"The default for sc_restricted_internet_access is true, if not defined.",No sc_restricted_internet_access,,"The default for sc_api_namespace is ""openshift-kube-apiserver"", ""openshift-apiserver"".
 Use a comma separated list of namespaces or ""{}"" can also be used as a value when you see ""(\""dial tcp XXX.XX.X.X:443: i/o timeout\"")"" error in the operator log.
 It is equivalent to all namespaces (namespaceSelector:{}).", sc_api_namespace,"Set the value of sc_restricted_internet_access to false to provide all pods access to external systems.
 You can customize your network policy or use specific policies with 'matchLabels' to set exceptions.
 For more information, see Configuring cluster security.","The default for sc_api_port is 443,6443.", sc_api_port,,"The default for sc_dns_namespace is ""openshift-dns"".
 It can be a comma separated list of namespaces or ""{}"" can also be used as a value.
 It is equivalent to all namespaces (namespaceSelector:{}).", sc_dns_namespace,"If set to false, all the pods have unrestricted network access to external systems.","The default for sc_dns_port is 53,5353.", sc_dns_port,,,
         ,"Important: When the value of sc_restricted_internet_access is true, none of the pods can access any external system other than the known addresses for databases, LDAPs, and federated systems.
-For more information, see Configuring cluster security.",, sc_image_repository,"All components must use the same docker image repository.
+For more information, see Configuring cluster security.",, sc_enable_instana_metric_collection,"Enables integration with Instana to collect application and infrastructure metrics for enhanced observability.
+Set to true to enable Instana monitoring for CCx applications.",False,No sc_enable_pdb,"Global flag to enable or disable Pod Disruption Budget (PDB) creation across all components.
+A PDB is created with minAvailable: 1 only if the replica count is greater than 1; otherwise minAvailable: 0.
+Can be overridden at the component level (e.g., navigator_configuration.enable_pdb).",True,No sc_enable_usage_metering,"Enable the operators to deploy cron jobs to send usage metrics to IBM Software Central.
+Set to false to opt out of sending usage metrics.",False,No sc_fncm_license_model,The FNCM license model for the deployment.
+No selection is required for standard deployments.,,No sc_fs_group,"Specify the fsGroup for the security context of the pod.
+This is a numeric value corresponding to a group ID.
+Optional for non-OCP platforms (e.g., EKS, AKS, GKE).
+Not supported on OCP and ROKS.",,No sc_generate_sample_network_policies,"Enable or disable the creation of sample network policy templates for CCx components.
+Set to true if you plan to have restricted network policies in CCx namespaces.
+See FNCM documentation for how to retrieve and apply the sample network policy templates.",False,No sc_image_repository,"All components must use the same docker image repository.
 For a local docker image repository, set the parameter to the value of the URL, for example, myimageregistry.com/project_name.
-For an air gap installation, make sure that the parameter is set to the default value.",icr.io/cpopen/icn,No images.keytool_init_container.repository,Image name for TLS init container,icr.io/cpopen/icn/dba-keytool-initcontainer,No
+For an air gap installation, make sure that the parameter is set to the default value.",icr.io/cpopen/icn,No sc_is_multiple_az,"If a cluster is configured for multiple availability zones (AZ), set to true to spread pods across all zones using topologySpreadConstraints.",False,No images.keytool_init_container.repository,Image name for TLS init container,icr.io/cpopen/icn/dba-keytool-initcontainer,No
-        images.keytool_init_container.tag,Image tag for TLS init container,23.0.2,No
+        images.keytool_init_container.tag,Image tag for TLS init container,26.0.0,No
         sc_ingress_enable,"For ROKS and CNCF clusters, this is used to enable Ingress.
-The default value is ""false"" which creates routes instead of Ingress.",False,No sc_ingress_tls_secret_name,This secret provides TLS for the Ingress controller.,Empty,Yes sc_run_as_user,Optional and only applicable for non-Open Shift Cloud Platform installations.
+The default value is ""false"" which creates routes instead of Ingress.",False,No sc_ingress_tls_secret_name,This secret provides TLS for the Ingress controller.,Empty,Yes sc_run_as_user,"Optional and only applicable for non-OCP (e.g., CNCF platforms such as EKS, AKS, GKE) installations.
 Specify a RunAs user for the security of the pod.
-This is usually a numerical ID.,,No sc_seccomp_profile.localhost_profile,"Specify the local path of the seccomp profile file.
+This is usually a numerical ID.
+Not supported on OCP and ROKS.",,No sc_seccomp_profile.localhost_profile,"Specify the local path of the seccomp profile file.
 This parameter is required if sc_seccomp_profile.type is set to Localhost.
 The value of sc_seccomp_profile.localhost_profile is ignored if sc_seccomp_profile.type is set to anything other than Localhost.
 For more information, see Configuring seccomp profiles.",Example: profiles/audit.json,Only if sc_seccomp_profile.type is set to Localhost sc_seccomp_profile.type,"Specify the type of seccomp profile to be used by the pods.
 Possible values are: Unconfined, RuntimeDefault, Localhost.
 For more information about seccomp profile, see the Restrict a Container's Syscalls with seccomp.",Default value:,No
         ,,RuntimeDefault on OCP 4.11 and later,
         ,,empty on other platforms,
         ,,,
         ,,Example: Localhost,
-        storage_configuration,"Three storage classes are needed for slow, medium, and fast storage.
+        sc_service_ip_family_policy,"Corresponds to the ipFamilyPolicy property of Kubernetes service objects.
+Only applicable in dual-stack clusters where both IPv4 and IPv6 are enabled.
+If not set, defaults to cluster-level settings.
+Allowed values (case-sensitive): SingleStack, PreferDualStack, RequireDualStack.
+Setting a value not supported by your cluster will cause deployment to fail.",,No sc_service_ip_families,"Corresponds to the ipFamilies property of Kubernetes service objects.
+Works in conjunction with sc_service_ip_family_policy.
+If not set, defaults to cluster-level settings.
+For SingleStack: a list with one IP family (IPv4 or IPv6).
+For PreferDualStack or RequireDualStack: a list of two IP families in desired order.
+IMPORTANT: Only supported for initial deployment; updating after deployment may cause instability.",,No sc_tolerations,"Optional tolerations applied to all FNCM component pods.
+If component-specific tolerations are defined, they take precedence over these shared tolerations.
+Format is a list of toleration objects with keys: key, operator, value, effect.",,No sc_vault_configuration.enable_external_secret_store,"Enable integration with an external secret store such as HashiCorp Vault.
+Set to true if you plan to integrate with an external secret store for all CCx components.",False,No storage_configuration,"Three storage classes are needed for slow, medium, and fast storage.
 If one storage class is defined, then you can use that one storage class for all three parameters.",None,Yes sc_fast_file_storage_classname,,,
         sc_medium_file_storage_classname,,,